tssdantas/ProcessControl/README.md

 ## Process Control Portfolio

-This repository contains a porfolio of process control code created to showcase some of my knowledge in this field.
+This repository contains a porfolio of process control simulations created to showcase some of my knowledge in this field.

 ## Contents
 - ### Model predictive control with linear space-state models.